tjc2804/test_app_6/README.md

 * ...

-1. Complete Ruby on Rails Developer
+1. Complete Ruby on Rails Developer by Mashrur Hossain
+2. First Test repo on the Completed Ruby on Rails Developer course by Mashrur Hossain